brian-peter-dickson/draft-dickson-dprive-adot-auth/README.md

         //
         // plus RRSIGs and NSEC(3) records and their RRSIGs

+### Discussion Point - Wildcard-like Records

+Wildcards records have RRTYPE(s), but are only instantiated when an owner name does not exist.

+If wildcards were instantiated whenever the 3-tuple (name, class, type) did not exist, use of wildcard records for DNST and TLSADOT would be a logical choice.

+The discussion point is as follows:

+* Would it make sense to support a wildcard-like behavior for covering many owner names which did not have explicit DNST and/or TLSADOT records of their own?
+* If so, when/how would that be signalled?
+    * It could be explicit, using a separate RRTYPE to flag the need to use the parent name (zone apex) for the required RRTYPE.
+        * This would support use of NSEC(3) records to check for the flag
+        * A resolver could use the flag to optimize cache usage for the parent record.
+Once the parent is in the cache, the flag in the NSEC(3) for the owner name would trigger use of the cached parent record.
+    * It could be implicit, meaning the absence of the explicit record type results in the need to search for the record type at another name (e.g. zone apex).
+        * The lack of explicit record could be detected from NSEC(3) records
+        * The implicit flag would be handled the same as the explicit flag case above.
+* The TLSADOT record at the parent zone would only be viable for DANE-TA type.
+* The DNST record at the parent zone would need to inherit the original owner name for use by TargetName = "." semantics.

 ### Resolver Iterative Queries For Final TLS Query

+(In the following, use of wildcard-type records and semantics is assumed, but not explictly described currently.
+Literal wildcard record labels ("*") are used as a placeholder, pending the above Discussion Point's resolution.)

 The following are the necessary queries to various servers necessary to do a private TLS-protected lookup.